-To that end, our SF HOTYB Program Lead, Shelly Ericksen, recently won a competitive NOAA marine debris grant that will allow us to install about 200 buttcans in strategic locations across SF and the Golden Gate National Recreation Area.
-Our goal is to change the behavior of SF residents and tourists in order to drastically reduce the amount of butt debris that enters our waterways.
+To that end, our HOTYB Program Lead, Shelly Ericksen, recently won a competitive NOAA marine debris grant that will allow us to install about 200 buttcans in strategic locations across SF and the Golden Gate National Recreation Area.
+Our goal is to change the behavior of SF residents and tourists and drastically reduce the amount of butt debris that enters our waterways.

-The HOTYB program recently installed 40 buttcans in the Richmond and Sunset Districts and found that the cans saved over 9,000 butts per month from going into the environment.
-(Public Works Ambassadors count the deposited butts and recycle them through teracycle.)
-After hearing about the success of this buttcan pilot program, the National Parks Service reached out to Shelly to suggest that she apply for the NOAA grant to support HOTYB’s buttcan installation initiative.
+The HOTYB program recently installed 40 buttcans in the Richmond and Sunset Districts and found that the cans capture ~9,000 butts each month.
+(Public Works Ambassadors count the deposited butts and recycle them through TerraCycle.)
+After hearing about the success of this pilot program, the National Parks Service reached out to Shelly, suggesting she apply for the NOAA grant.

-“One of the reasons NOAA was really interested [in our grant proposal] is because everyone is aware of this problem but people seem to be at a loss for how to address it,” Shelly says. “[NOAA was] excited to see that our program is gaining traction in the city and is actually working.”
+“One of the reasons NOAA was really interested is because everyone is aware of this problem but people seem to be at a loss for how to address it,” Shelly says. “[NOAA was] excited to see that our program is gaining traction in the city and is actually working.”

-Not only will the grant help us keep butts off the street, it will allow us to collect valuable data about the impact of our initiative.
-We’ll be placing the ~200 buttcans in heavily butt-littered locations across San Francisco, as well as in coastal areas outside the city, like Point Reyes.
-Public Works Ambassadors will count the butts deposited into the city cans and the NPS will count the butts deposited in the cans in the Golden Gate National Recreation Area, so we will have a sense of the impact the cans are having.
+Not only will the grant help us keep butts off the street, it’ll allow us to measure our impact.
+We’ll be placing the ~200 buttcans in heavily littered locations across San Francisco, as well as in coastal areas outside the city, like Point Reyes.
+Public Works Ambassadors and NPS will count the deposited butts.

-Shelly also wants the world to know that winning this grant wouldn’t have been possible without the support of her contacts at the National Parks Service, Sunshine Swinford from SF Environment, and Surfrider Headquarters.
+Shelly also wants the world to know winning this grant wouldn’t have been possible without the support of her contacts at the National Parks Service, Sunshine Swinford, and Surfrider Headquarters.

-We also encourage you to let your SF district supervisor know that getting butt litter off the streets is important to you.
+Let your SF district supervisor know getting butt litter off the streets is important to you.
 You can find your District here and your Supervisor’s email and phone number here.
 And please help us out by reporting spots that have a high volume of cigarette litter on 311!